01 of 03

 To crochet the square, you'll be working with three of the four yarn colors.
 Although the first four rows are worked in color A alone, carrying colors B and C from the beginning and then continuing to carry both your unused colors throughout the pattern is recommended.

 This helps with two things: first, it helps you to achieve stitches that are more square than they would be otherwise; the carried yarns add to the height of your stitches.
-Second, it makes it easier to maintain a consistent tension throughout.
+Second, it makes it easier to maintain consistent tension throughout.

 Using color A, ch 29, begin working this cupcake color chart, Do not crochet the red Xes on the chart; ignore them for now.
-The Xes denote areas that will be cross-stitched, and the cross stitch will be worked over top of the cupcake pattern after you are finished crocheting the square.
+The Xes denote areas that will be cross-stitched, and the cross stitch will be worked over the top of the cupcake pattern after you are finished crocheting the square.

 For a bit of extra dimension, you can work around of surface crochet slip stitches in the spot where the border touches the outer edge of the charted design.
 If you look closely at the photo, you can see this little detail on the sample project.
 This is optional, and the design would be okay without it.